MicrosoftDocs/memdocs/sccm/osd/understand/task-sequence-steps.md

 *Applies to: System Center Configuration Manager (Current Branch)*

 The following task sequence steps can be added to a Configuration Manager task sequence.
-For information about editing a task sequence, see [Edit a task sequence](/sccm/osd/deploy-use/manage-task-sequences-to-automate-tasks#BKMK_ModifyTaskSequence).
+For more information, see [Use the task sequence editor](/sccm/osd/understand/task-sequence-editor).

 The following settings are common to all task sequence steps: